i-RIC/gui_user_manual/source/03/03_10_07_kml_streetview.rst

 .. figure:: images/export_streetview_kml_dialog.png
    :width: 200pt

-   [Google Earth KML for street view export] dialog
+   [Google Earth KMZ for street view export] dialog

 :numref:`image_export_vis_streetview_kml_googleearth1`
-shows an example of Google Earth after loading the exported KML.
+shows an example of Google Earth after loading the exported KMZ.
 When you show street view for regions where polygons for depth values exist, the polygons are shown in the street view so that we can easily see that the depth, like in :numref:`image_export_vis_streetview_kml_googleearth2`.